Linuxmint2/Kidmatics/README.md

 ## 🤝 Contributing

-This project is in active early development.
+This project is currently in active early development.
 Ideas, feedback, and PRs are very welcome.

 1. Fork the repository
 2. Create your branch: `git checkout -b feature/your-feature`